 8. Is there a big difference between wired and wireless mice?

 Yes, without the shadow of a doubt.
 The performance of wired gaming mice is generally and almost always a lot better and also more durable.
 You will have to pay quite an excessive amount of money to get a wireless mouse that can compete with that of its wired counterparts.
 Such as the G900 Proteus Spectrum, but you can get the same performance for less than half the price.
 So unless wireless is a feature you need, we always recommend you buy wired mice instead.

 9. Does all mouse work with Mac IOS?

-No, most gaming gear companies target their products at Windows PC’s, since it is generally the superior option for gaming.
-This combined with the exclusive and isolated software that is IOS makes it so that a lot of mice only work properly for Windows computers.
-So if you are a mac user, do make sure to always watch for the ”compatibility” factor when shopping for new gaming gear.
+No, most gaming gear companies target their products at PC’s, since it is generally superior for gaming.
+This, combined with the exclusive and isolated software that is IOS, makes it so that a lot of mice only work correctly on Windows computers.
+So if you are a Mac user, do make sure to always watch for the ”compatibility” factor when shopping for new gaming gear.

 10. What is RGB?

 RGB stands for red, green and blue, and means that you can fully customize the LED lighting to whatever color you might wish.
 We do think this feature is something that is overpriced when it comes to most mice since very few mice have a lot of visible LED during gameplay.
 But if you enjoy customizing or syncing your mice with the rest of your set-up, RGB can be worth investing in.
 It has absolutely no positive effect on performance or quality, however, which is essential to note.

 In an attempt to bring you the most up-to-date and accurate information, we have used the following sites for our research in making this buying guide.

 Techquickie Youtube channel – Informational gaming youtube channel.